MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SvcParamKey ({{echconfig}}).
 To prevent downgrades, {{client-failures}}
 recommends that clients abandon the connection attempt when such an attack is detected.

+A hostile DNS intermediary might forge AliasForm "." records ({{aliasdot}}) as a way to block clients from accessing particular origins.
+Such an adversary could already block entire domains by forging erroneous responses, but this mechanism allows them to target particular protocols or ports within a domain.
+Clients that might be subject to such attacks SHOULD ignore AliasForm "." records.

 # IANA Considerations